AbdullAmeen/vanilla-Ecommerce/README.md

 ## How to Run

 1. Download or clone this repo.
-2. Open `index.html` in your browser.
+2. Run json-server.
-3. Navigate between pages normally.
+3. Open `index.html` in your browser.
-4. Products and users load from the `data/` folder.
+4. Navigate between pages normally.

-👉 No server needed (runs directly in the browser).
+5. Products and users load from the `data/` folder.

 ---